rdlauer/articles/nativescript/securing-app/whitepaper.md

 ### Beware of Sharing Private Keys

-File this in the "common sense" bin, but in truth it happens far more often than you may believe: **make sure you aren't sharing private API keys!**
+File this in the "common sense" bin, but it happens far more often than you may believe: **make sure you aren't sharing private API keys**.

 When we use public repositories on GitHub or Bitbucket, we often don't restrict which files are uploaded.
-And there are bots that regularly scan repositories to find private AWS or Firebase keys for example, then use those keys for nefarious purposes, such as crypto currency mining.
+And there are bots that regularly scan public repositories to find private AWS, Firebase, or Azure keys for example, then use those keys for nefarious purposes, such as crypto mining.

 The simplest way to avoid this issue is to use a `.gitignore` file and exclude the .ts/.js file(s) where you store private keys.
 Here is the standard `.gitignore` a developer could use for a NativeScript app for instance (assuming you are using TypeScript, this also excludes JavaScript files from the `app` directory):